quynhdinh/ea/README.md

 People criticize java for its anachronistic syntax but Java 21 comes with many modern features
-- `sealed types`, `pattern matching`, `records`, `smart switch`, `data oriented programming`, `virtual thread` Java development best practices
+- `sealed types`, `pattern matching`, `records`, `smart switch`, `data oriented programming`, `virtual thread`

+Java development best practices
 - `RAII`: C/C++ initialize a resource and release it when done
+- Spring boot features

+  When Spring boots starts up, it looks for `spring.factories` and `AutoConfiguration.imports` having all the auto configuration classes, and then it loads them in order.
+Each auto configuration class has a conditional annotation(`@ConditionalOnMissingBean`, `@ConditionalOnClass`, `@ConditionalOnProperty` which allows dynamic configuration based on the presence of certain classes, beans or specific environment setup at RUNTIME)

+  For example: `spring-boot-starter` is pre-packaged dependencies that automatically configure components when added to the classpath, such as setting up a web server, installing Spring MVC, and configuring JSON marshalling without additional code
 ## Messaging
 `Offset`: Every consumer manages their own offset in the topic Brokers manage their own message consumed ?